Some days, I feel like my head is going to explode.

 I will write on my list the night before anything I can think of, then I revisit it first thing in the morning.
-You will often see great things like “Take chicken out of freezer” on The List – because there’s nothing like realizing at 5:45 that dinner is currently in a tundra-like state and you have to go to a tae kwon do lesson at 7 p.m.
+You will often see great things like “Take chicken out of freezer” on The List – because there’s nothing like realizing at 5:45 that dinner is currently in a tundra-like state and your kids’ next Outschool class is at 7 p.m.
 Hypothetically.

-That’s what keeps me sane – because my brain is too full of the thousand awesome things that happen on a given day to be counted on to remember the chicken and the Twitter responsibilities and the Lego club meeting.
+That’s what keeps me sane – because my brain is too full of the thousand awesome things that happen on a given day to be counted on to remember the chicken and the Twitter responsibilities and the live online class your child is doing.
 I bet yours is too – so give yourself the freedom of writing it down.

 Keeping up with your HOUSEHOLD

 Let’s get real here.
-For most of us, this is the LOWEST priority item when it’s compared with your homeschool, your work and your personal life.
+For most of us, this is the LOWEST priority item when it’s compared with your kids’ learning, your work and your personal life.
 That’s actually why I’m starting with it.